bmc0/shiv/README.md

 `connect_solid_infill`     |       `false` | Connect the ends of solid infill lines together, forming a zig-zag instead of individual lines.
 `solid_infill_first`       |        `true` | Print solid infill before sparse infill.
 Both infill types will be planned together if this is false.
 Will be set to `true` automatically if `solid_infill_feed_rate` and `sparse_infill_feed_rate` are not equal or if `connect_solid_infill` is true.
 `separate_z_travel`        |       `false` | Generate a separate z travel move instead of moving all axes together.
+`preserve_layer_offset`    |       `false` | Preserve layer offset when placing the object on the build plate.
+Useful for certain multi-part prints.
 `combine_all`              |       `false` | Orients all outlines counter-clockwise.
 This can be used to fix certain broken models, but it also fills holes.
 `poly_fill_type`           |    `non_zero` | Poly fill type for union.
 Sometimes `even_odd` is useful for broken models with self-intersections and/or incorrect normals.
 `inset_join_type`          |       `miter` | Join type for negative offsets.
 Legal values are `miter`, `square`, and `round`. `square` tends to retain tiny details better, but `miter` produces simpler (smaller) gcode.